Time tracking can be a worthwhile exercise. Here’s why you should consider keeping a time log, even if only for a week or month at a time.

 But between conference calls to discuss messaging, emails reminding your client that you still need background materials and a last-minute expert whose quotes have to be added to the white paper, you wind up spending twenty hours in little chunks of time that add up over several weeks.
 Once you know how much time you’re actually spending on this type of project, you’ll likely want to quote higher for your next white paper or get more explicit about the project scope so you can avoid scope creep.

-Heads Up: It’s Ridiculously Easy to Track Your Time in FreshBooks
+P.S.
+It’s Ridiculously Easy to Track Your Time in FreshBooks

 No matter why you want to start tracking your time, FreshBooks makes it so easy that you’ll actually want to do it.
 Within the Time Tracking section you have two options as to how you’d like to work: